UEFA Euro 2000: Qualification

 Qualification for the tournament took place throughout 1998 and 1999.
 Forty-nine teams were divided into nine groups and each played the others in their group, on a home-and-away basis.
 The winner of each group and the best runner-up qualified automatically for the final tournament.
 The eight other runners-up played an additional set of play-off matches to determine the last four qualifiers.
 Belgium and the Netherlands automatically qualified for the tournament as co-hosts.
+Notably, this was the only European Championship Belgium appeared in between 1984 and 2016.

-As of 2020, this was the last time Serbia (then FR Yugoslavia) qualified for the European Championship finals, the only time that Norway and Slovenia qualified, as well as the last time that Croatia failed to qualify.
+As of 2024, this was the only time Norway qualified for the European Championship finals, the last time they qualified for a major tournament until the 2026 FIFA World Cup as well as the only time that Croatia failed to qualify for the European Championship finals since gaining independence.

 Qualified teams

 Final draw

 The finals draw took place 15:00 CET on 12 December 1999, at the Brussels Expo in Belgium; and was streamed live on UEFA's official website.

 The composition of pots 1 to 4 was based on the teams' UEFA national team coefficient ranking at the end of 1999, with the exception of pot 1 automatically top seeding Germany as holders along with co-hosts Belgium and Netherlands.

 Prior to the draw, the seeded teams in Pot 1 were assigned positions: Germany (defending champion) to A1, Belgium (co-host) to B1, Spain (highest coefficient) to C1, and the Netherlands (co-host) to D1.
 Teams were drawn consecutively from Pots 2 to 4 into a group, with each team then being assigned a specific position (for the purposes of determining the match schedules in each group).

 The draw resulted in the following groups: